RCHG/blog_backup/_posts/2014-11-20-Online-Coupled-Models.md

 > Post under construction: In this post I am writting step by step the topics I am learning about Online Coupled Models.

-**Definition**: By Online Coupled Models (OCM) I understand a numerical weather prediction model (NWPM) -or a climate model, global or regional- that includes also a parameterization with the gases chemistry and/or an aerosols physics-chemistry (if both are included they has to be also linked with a gas-phase module).
+**Definition**: By Online Coupled Models (OCM) I understand a numerical weather prediction model (NWPM) -or a climate model, global or regional- that includes also a parameterization with the gases chemistry and/or an aerosols physics-chemistry (if both are included they has to be also linked with a gas-phase module)[^1].
 The term online is included because there is an update of the NWPM due to the parameterizations.
 An offline chemistry transport model means a chemistry model whose transport and interaction are conditioned by the meteorological fields (but it is unidirectional).
+Note: The concept of online coupled model may be applied also to ocean-atmosphere coupling, here I am not commenting about that case.
 {:.smallblock}

+[^1]: Baklanov, A. et al.: Online coupled regional meteorology chemistry models in Europe: current status and prospects, Atmos.
+Chem.
+Phys., 14, 317-398, doi:10.5194/acp-14-317-2014, 2014.

 #### Spatio-temporal Resolution